james-a-watson/observations-with-bert/README.md

 This Project is split into 3 main notebooks designed to section off the different functionality:

-1. model_train.ipynb this is the initial build of the model where you will go from raw data and base model to a cleaned dataset and a fine-tuned model.
+1. model_train.ipynb - this is the initial build of the model where you will go from raw data and base model to a cleaned dataset and a fine-tuned model.
-2. warm_start.ipynb
+2. warm_start.ipynb - Build on the model created by model_train and further fine-tunes by exposing it to more data.
-3. preditions.ipynb
+3. preditions.ipynb - Take a dataset of text inputs and predicts the category